krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2017.10.09    - version 1.1.10 =
+* Fix			- Only delete WC order on expired callback from Payson if WC order has status payson-incomplete.

 = 2017.09.29   	- version 1.1.9 =
 * Fix           - Changed how we get the name of fees from $fee->label to $fee->name.